JuliaHEP/AwkwardArray.jl/docs/src/getting_started.md

 Let's assume that both Python and Julia are installed.

+!!! note
+    If Julia is not install it is recomended to follow its official installation instructions described [here](https://julialang.org/downloads/).

 ## Installation

 It is recommended to use [conda](https://conda.io/projects/conda/en/latest/user-guide/getting-started.html) virtul environment.

-!!! note
-    If Julia is not install it is recomended to install it from a conda-forge channel:

-    ```python
-    conda install -c conda-forge julia
-    ```

 ## Using Julia Awkward Arrays from Python